jtrein/graphql-funtime/README.md

 # I learn the GraphQL ⌛️

-* Using a busted, old API with XML to display its powers.
+* Using a busted, old API with XML to display its powers under the spell of GraphQL.
 * Thanks FunFunFunction for making learning more fun 🎉

 NOTE: I'm using another API other than the one he uses, b/c I wanted a little challenge to not parrot code byte-for-byte.